decyphertek-io/decyphertek/docs/technotes/Crowdsec.md

 # Make sure to make a yaml under crowdsec to collect the logs:
 sudo vim /etc/crowdsec/acquis.yaml
 # The Collections should install them , if not, can add to here:
+# This line was modifed to work with syslog-ng: /var/log/messages ( was > syslog )

 filenames:
   - /var/log/nginx/*.log